giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-in-general.md

 kubectl debug -n loki loki-backend-0 -it --image alpine --custom customspec.yaml -- /bin/sh
 ```

-Feel free to chose your debug image, so you have the tools you need.
+Feel free to choose your debug image, so you have the tools you need.